Haldolaay/Badged-Project-/README.md

 # Badged-Project-
 process of learning
-Learning from an online coding tutorial, still work in progress!
+ from an online coding tutorial, still work in progress!